Part 1 J.D. Program

 Student Complaints Related to ABA Compliance

-As an ABA-accredited law school, the School of Law is subject to the ABA Standards for Approval of Law Schools.
-Under ABA Standard 512, any student at the Law School may bring a formal complaint to the Law School administration “of a significant problem that directly implicates the school’s program of legal education and its compliance with the ABA Standards.”
+As an ABA-accredited Law School, the School of Law is subject to the ABA Standards for Approval of Law Schools. (http://www.americanbar.org/groups/legal_education/resources/standards.html).
+Under ABA Standard 510, any student at the Law School may bring a formal complaint to the Law School administration “of a significant problem that directly implicates the school’s program of legal education and its compliance with the ABA Standards.”

-Students seeking to file a formal complaint related to the program of legal education and compliance with the ABA Standards shall do the following:
+Students seeking to file a formal complaint related to the program of legal education and compliance with the ABA Standards must do the following:

 When the Associate Dean for Academic Affairs receives a student complaint, the following procedures will be followed: